alecjohnzy/Intal-C-library/README.md

 # Intal-C-library
-Program in C to perform mathematical operations,searching and sorting techniques and coin row problem on integers of arbitrary length(upto 1000 digits).\n
+Program in C to perform mathematical operations,searching and sorting techniques and coin row problem on integers of arbitrary length(upto 1000 digits).
 Functions:
 Addition,
 Subtraction,